replicatedhq/replicated-docs/docs/release-notes/rn-app-manager.md

 ### Bug Fixes {#bug-fixes-1-93-0}
 * Fixes an issue where the Cluster Management tab does not show up in Kubernetes installer clusters.
-* Fixes an issue where description for generating a support bundle used a hard coded application name.
+* Fixes an issue where the description for generating a support bundle used a hard coded application name.
 * Fixes an issue on the Version History page where the row layout broke when displaying preflight check warnings.
 * Fixes an issue where an error occurred when uploading a PKCS #12 certificate with the private key listed first.